larsimmisch/pyalsaaudio/doc/pyalsaaudio.rst

    currently fairly complete for PCM devices and Mixer access.
 MIDI sequencer support is low on our priority list, but volunteers are welcome.

-   If you find bugs in the wrappers please use thegithub issue tracker.
+   If you find bugs in the wrappers please use the github issue tracker.
    Please don't send bug reports regarding ALSA specifically.
 There are several bugs in this API, and those should be reported to the ALSA team - not me.